 What’s better than that applied to the very realities closest to our hearts—the life of our faith and the life of the Church?

 I will rarely flick past a Christian meme on Instagram or Facebook with good promise.

 Here, we’re going to look at ...

 Memes are an opportunity to boost your church’s engagement—not a threat to the seriousness of your mission.

 The term “meme” derives from, of all places, biology.

 It refers to the replicative efforts of species to reproduce their DNA in ways that differ from the source DNA.
 Applied to memes, it refers to the way old media is repurposed with new intent and inflection to produce new media.

-Christian memes emerged naturally within this pre-established digital space just as necessarily as other niche interests produced their own collection of memes.
+They emerged naturally within this pre-established digital space just as necessarily as other niche interests produced their own collection of memes.

 For instance, weightlifting communities started creating memes out of pictures and video clips from Arnold Schwarzenegger.
 Cinephiles created memes unique to the Marvel or DC cinematic universes.
 And, finally, Christians began creating memes that played with these other domains, but concentrated on spiritual issues and recruited spiritual leaders as the subject matter.

 This produced two kinds of memes—those using images from culture to make a spiritual point (left), and those using images from the Christian world (clips of megachurch pastors, etc.) to make a common or spiritual point (right).